FrankHeimes/WimLibScripts/Manual.md

 To execute the script, open the context menu for it and select *Run with PowerShell*
 ![Screenshot of Context Menu](./RunWithPowerShell.gif) This way, you don't need to modify the global ExecutionPolicy of the system.

-The script restarts itself with Administrator privileges if it is started from a limited account.

 Upon first invocation, the following security warning may appear:
 ![Screenshot of Security Warning](./SecurityWarning.gif)